 Stop running away from your problems.
-There's so many of you who just want to peace out as soon as a problem comes your way.
-You need to stick around.
-The problem with running away from your problems, is that the problem doesn't go away.
-It's an escape.
-You can say "I don't want to deal with this right now."
-Or, "I'm overwhelmed." and that's normal, that's a regular reaction to going through something that.
+There’s so many of you who just want to peace out as soon as a problem comes your way.
+Trust me you need to stick around.
+The problem with running away, is that the problem doesn’t go away.
+It’s an escape and you can say “I don’t want to deal with this right now.”
+Or, “I’m overwhelmed.” and that’s normal, that’s a regular reaction to going through something that.

 But the problem is that we think that is going to help us in the long run.
 But really it kills us in the short-term, and the faster you deal with problems in the short-term, the faster you can get to that long term feeling, the ultimate goal and outcome that you’re looking for.